College of Architecture

 General Statement

-The School of Architecture offers undergraduate and graduate professional programs to prepare individuals to enter the professions of architecture, landscape architecture, construction management, and urban and regional planning.
+The College of Architecture offers undergraduate and graduate professional programs to prepare individuals to enter the professions of architecture, landscape architecture, construction management, and urban and regional planning.
 The planning, design and construction of the world’s buildings, cities and landscapes involve a variety of professional skills.
 The faculty of architects, urban planners, landscape architects, engineers, computer scientists, constructors, lawyers, historians and artists, in collaboration with educators in the language, philosophy and culture and natural and social sciences, help students develop an understanding of the physical, social, economic and political forces that shape our environment.

 Undergraduate degree programs are offered in architecture, landscape architecture, construction science, and urban and regional planning.
-Minors in art and architectural history; global art, design and construction; architectural fabrication and product design; and sustainable architecture and planning are offered through the Department of Architecture.
+Minors in art and architectural history; global art, design and construction; architectural fabrication and product design; architectural heritage conservation and sustainable architecture and planning are offered through the Department of Architecture.
 A minor in urban and regional planning is offered through the Department of Landscape Architecture and Urban Planning.
 Minors in facility management; and leadership in the design and construction professions are offered through the Department of Construction Science.
 Master’s degree programs are offered in architecture, landscape architecture, urban planning, land and property development and construction management.
 Doctor of Philosophy degrees are offered in architecture, construction science and urban and regional sciences.

 Personal Computers

-Because of the important role of computing in the disciplines housed within the School of Architecture, all entering students are required to possess a portable, network-ready personal computer capable of running software appropriate to their academic program.
+Because of the important role of computing in the disciplines housed within the College of Architecture, all entering students are required to possess a portable, network-ready personal computer capable of running software appropriate to their academic program.
 Financial aid is available to assist students in their computer purchases.
 No student will be denied admission to Texas A&M University based on an inability to purchase a computer.
-Additional information is available on the School of Architecture website.
+Additional information is available on the College of Architecture website.

 Enrollment Management Policy

 Admission will be effective upon successful completion of in-progress courses.
-If all requirements are not met prior to the start of the following semester, admission will not be granted and registration in all upper level coursework in the School of Architecture will be cancelled.
+If all requirements are not met prior to the start of the following semester, admission will not be granted and registration in all upper level coursework in the College of Architecture will be cancelled.
 Admission is not guaranteed.
 If there are more qualified applicants than there is space available, preference will be given to students based on their academic achievement.

 Transfer Students

-Transfer students accepted into the Bachelor of Science degree program must submit a portfolio to the Department of Architecture to receive credit for drawing and design studio classes taken at another university or college, unless the course is listed as an equivalent under the Texas common course numbering system.
+Transfer students accepted into the Bachelor of Science in Architecture degree program must submit a portfolio to the Department of Architecture to receive credit for drawing and design studio classes taken at another university or college, unless the course is listed as an equivalent under the Texas common course numbering system.
 The review of the portfolio will ensure appropriate studio placement.
 Additional information may be found on the Department of Architecture website.

 Change of Major